website watertownhistory.org

 “MARGARETHE MEYER SCHURZ, A BIOGRAPHY”

-which is available at Minar’s Office supplies, the Yarn Shoppe, and from Miss
+available at Minar’s Office supplies, the Yarn Shoppe, and from Miss Mollart,

-Mollart, carried a foreword by Elmer C. Kiessling, professor at Northwestern
+carried a foreword by Elmer C. Kiessling, professor at Northwestern College,

-College, and acknowledgments by Lee Block, president of the Watertown
+and acknowledgments by Lee Block, president of the Watertown Historical

-the slim volume will be of particular interest to Watertown residents and those
+volume will be of particular interest to Watertown residents and those who have

 her girlhood home in Hamburg, Germany, takes the reader from the kindergarten